 College of the Mainland Activities

 All of COM's student organizations and facilities are open to CHS students, just as they are to all other COM students.
 Most Tuesdays and Thursdays, COM's Student Government Association hosts workshops and events that keep the fun in school.
 CHS always has students elected to COM's Student Government Association representing our students' needs.
-Visit the Student Clubs webpage and Student Organizations webpage to read more about the many clubs and organizations available at COM.
+Visit the Student Clubs and Organizations webpage to read more about the many clubs and organizations available at COM.